Lamy: 2000

 Lamy's flagship fountain pen is the 2000.
 Designed by Gerd Alfred Müller and released in 1966, it remains in production today.
-The 2000 uses a special polycarbonate resin produced by Bayer, Makrolon that became commercially available in 1958, for the body of the pen.
-It is the only contemporary Lamy fountain pen that has a semi hooded nib and is a piston fill pen offering 1.35 ml ink capacity, so thus only takes bottled ink.
-In addition to normal production mechanical pencil, ballpoint and four-color ballpoint versions, a commemorative fountain pen version was produced for the new millennium called the Edition 2000, which features an inverse design of the original: a stainless steel body with Makrolon ring and polished clip.
+The 2000 uses Makrolon, a polycarbonate resin produced by Bayer that became commercially available in 1958, for the pen body.
+It is the only current Lamy fountain pen that has a semi-hooded nib and a piston-fill mechanism.
+The pen has a 1.35 ml ink capacity and only uses bottled ink.
+In addition to the standard mechanical pencil, ballpoint, and four-color ballpoint versions, a commemorative version called the "Edition 2000" was produced for the new millennium.
+This version features an inverse design of the original: a stainless steel body with a Makrolon ring and a polished clip.